kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 As a data engineer, I want to run a batch processing job that processes files sequentially without gang scheduling requirements.

-### Notes/Constraints/Caveats (Optional)
+### Notes/Constraints/Caveats

 #### Alpha Constraints

 - The alpha release targets simple, static batch workloads where the workload requirements are known at creation time.
 - Each Job maps to one `PodGroup`.
 All pods in the Job are identical from a scheduling policy perspective.
 - The `minCount` field in the Workload's `GangSchedulingPolicy` mirrors the Job's parallelism.
-- There is no mechanism to opt-out of `Workload`/`PodGroup` creation for indexed (parallel) jobs if feature gate is enabled.
+- The opt-out mechanism is supported by setting `Job.spec.template.spec.workloadRef` to reference an existing `Workload`.
+Or when the Job has `ownerReferences` which indicates it is managed by higher-level controller (i.e., JobSet).
+In both cases, the Job controller will not create `Workload`/`PodGroup` objects.
-- When gang scheduling is active (parallel jobs), changes to `spec.parallelism` are blocked via admission validation because this would require changing `minCount`
+- When gang scheduling is active (`GangSchedulingPolicy`), changes to `spec.parallelism` (scaling up/down) are blocked via admission validation because this would require changing `minCount` in the `Workload` object, which is immutable.
+This will disable [Elastic Indexed Jobs](https://kubernetes.io/docs/concepts/workloads/controllers/job/#elastic-indexed-jobs).
-- If a Job has `ownerReferences` indicating it is managed by another controller (i.e., JobSet), the Job controller will not create `Workload`/`PodGroup` objects.

 ### Risks and Mitigations

+- `JobSet` or other higher-level controllers will create `Workload`/`PodGroup` objects for their Workload, the Job controller will duplicate or update the objects and create a conflict.
+We can mitigate this by ensuring the Job controller will not create `Workload`/`PodGroup` objects if the Job has `ownerReferences` indicating it is managed by higher-level controller.

+- When the feature is enabled, Jobs that identify as gang scheduling cannot have `spec.parallelism` changed.
+That effectively disables [Elastic Indexed Jobs](https://kubernetes.io/docs/concepts/workloads/controllers/job/#elastic-indexed-jobs) for those Jobs.
+This is accepted for alpha with clear documentation and a committed path to beta to not break Elastic Indexed Jobs.

 ## Design Details